 - Mantra: “I will have good days and bad days but my value is not determined by my weight and I intend to nourish myself at the start of each day.”

-so – i have to say – it worked. it worked! i had lingering hormone issues (pcos) from some nutritional deficiencies in the past (several years ago) and this plan has really helped my health improve.
+So – i have to say – it has been so good!
+I’ve had lingering hormone issues (PCOS) from some nutritional deficiencies in the past (several years ago) and this plan has really helped my health improve.

 Here are some resources that I found helpful.
 They are articles about thin PCOS-ers (women who have PolyCystic Ovarian Syndrome but are not overweight), about restrictive eating habits, and recovery from disordered eating / eating disorders.